Nicalpesh31/Variable-Vortex/README.md

 Features:

-Multiply two variables to solve equations.
+1.Multiply two variables to solve equations.

-Multiple game modes including timed challenges and relaxed gameplay.
+2.Multiple game modes including timed challenges and relaxed gameplay.

-Increasing levels of difficulty to suit players of all skill levels.
+3.Increasing levels of difficulty to suit players of all skill levels.

-Vibrant graphics and intuitive controls for an immersive gaming experience.
+4.Vibrant graphics and intuitive controls for an immersive gaming experience.

-Track your progress and improve your multiplication skills with each level completed.
+5.Track your progress and improve your multiplication skills with each level completed.

 Get ready to unleash your mathematical prowess and become a multiplication master with Multiply Mania!
 Are you up for the challenge?
 Let the multiplication madness begin!